sebastian-porling/real-estate-app-sp-mk-ds/README.md

 # :house: :heavy_dollar_sign: Real Estate Application

 This solutions is made by Sebastian Porling, Mehtab Kayani and David Stjernqvist.
-The application can be viewed on [https://vuetastic-real-estate-sp-ds-mk.herokuapp.com/](https://vuetastic-real-estate-sp-ds-mk.herokuapp.com/).
+The application can be viewed on [vuetastic-real-estate-sp-ds-mk.herokuapp.com/](https://vuetastic-real-estate-sp-ds-mk.herokuapp.com/) or [porling.me/real-estate-app-sp-mk-ds/](http://porling.me/real-estate-app-sp-mk-ds/).

 ## Demo